Top

 Explore Our Comprehensive Bankruptcy Services

-Filing for bankruptcy can provide you with the immediate relief you need through the automatic stay.
-This court order prevents creditors from initiating or continuing collection actions against you, including foreclosures, repossessions, wage garnishments, and lawsuits.
-Upon completing a bankruptcy, you are generally able to discharge unsecured debts, including credit card debt, medical debt, and unpaid utility bills.
-We have secured relief for many clients and can help you understand what types of debts you can expect to eliminate.
+Filing for bankruptcy can provide immediate relief through the automatic stay.
+This court order stops creditors from starting or continuing collection actions against you, including foreclosures, repossessions, wage garnishments, and lawsuits.
+Completing bankruptcy may eliminate many unsecured debts, such as credit card balances, medical bills, and unpaid utility bills.
+We have helped many clients secure relief and can walk you through the types of debts that may be discharged.

 The Law Offices of David C. Meltzer, PLLC can assist you with:

-• Chapter 7 Bankruptcy Solutions: Individuals with little to no current disposable income can qualify to discharge unsecured debts after liquidating non-exempt assets.
-We can help determine your eligibility under the means test and protect exempt assets from liquidation.
-Exempt assets can include the equity in your home, your vehicle, clothing, furniture, tools of your trade, and retirement accounts.
+• Chapter 7 Bankruptcy Solutions: Individuals with little or no disposable income may qualify to discharge unsecured debts after liquidating certain non-exempt assets.
+We help determine your eligibility under the means test and work to protect exempt assets.
+Exempt property can include equity in your home, vehicles, clothing, furniture, tools of your trade, and retirement accounts.

 Commonly Asked Questions